SANDAG/Population-Sim/README.md

 PopulationSim is well-suited for generating detailed household and person-level synthetic populations based on sample data and control totals.
 It is a important component in urban planning and transportation modeling.
 Learn more about PopulationSim in its [official documentation](https://activitysim.github.io/populationsim/).

 ## Getting Started
+Pre-requisites for running popualtion sim
+1. A database base named "PopulationSim_v1" has to be created
+2. Create Database Role in the production SQL server database using "role_creation.sql" in the sql folder in the repository
+3. Create Tables using "table_creation.sql" in the sql folder in the repository

 ### Running PopulationSim